sridharsabarish/yocto/Exercises/exercise1.md

 ## Exercises
-1. If you explore the first two layers of poky's directory, there is a mysterious bash script.
+1. If you explore the first two layers of poky's directory, there is a mysterious shell script by the name of `oe-init-build-env`
 Can you find it and identify what is at ln:#enterline?
     <details>
     <summary>hint</summary>